Leslie-Wong-H/Leslie-Wong-H/README.md

 ---

-Current daily workflow: React/React Native, Vue, Git, and Node.
+Daily workflow: React/React Native, Vue, Git, and Node etc.

-Having developed a significant number of ***indie*** applications using JavaScript or TypeScript spanning a variety of disciplines, covering
+Having developed a significant number of indie applications using JavaScript or TypeScript spanning a variety of disciplines, covering

 **Applied mathematics:**